thompsonaaron/PublicRepoAT/README.md

 # PublicRepoAT

-If you are a prospective employer looking to view some of my work, please view https://github.com/thompsonaaron/fartlek for a review of a full stack web application that I am currently working on, hosted on AWS.
+If you are a prospective employer looking to view some of my work, please check out www.fartlek.us/home or request access to the Github account at https://github.com/thompsonaaron/fartlek.